 where in this case is the radius of curvature of the turn.

-It is apparent then that to perform a turn, the lift on the wing of the airplane must be greater than its weight, i.e., to create the necessary aerodynamic force not only to balance the weight of the aircraft but also to produce the inward radial force to create the needed centripetal acceleration to execute a turn.
+It is apparent then that to perform a turn, the lift on the wing of the airplane must be greater than its weight, i.e., to create the necessary aerodynamic force not only to balance the weight of the airplane but also to produce the inward radial force to create the needed centripetal acceleration to execute a turn.

 Solving for the lift required gives

-In this case the load factor is
+In this case, the load factor is

 This result shows that the load factor must increase with the inverse of the cosine of the bank angle.
 For example, a 60 banked turn will correspond to a load factor of two.